German chocolate cake is a rich, decadent, layered chocolate cake that’s filled and topped with a sweet coconut-pecan frosting. To. die. for.

 Excuse my language, but my cat is a dick.

-What does this have to do with German chocolate cake?
-Nothing (I just wanted to rant) other than his sister, Kiori (my other cat) decided that she was going to enjoy the slice I had rationed for myself and got caught with a face full of icing…. again.
+What does this have to do with the cake recipe?
+Nothing other than that she decided that she was going to enjoy the slice I had rationed for myself and got caught with a face full of icing…. again.
+Yeah… I said again…

 For the German Chocolate Cake Layers: